These soufflés would make a sumptuous dinner party dish with their rich dill cream sauce.

 Type the ingredients you want to use, then click Go.
 For better results you can use quotation marks around phrases (e.g. "chicken breast").
 Alternatively you can search by chef, programme, cuisine, diet, or dish (e.g. Lasagne).

-The celebrities must cook a faultless three-course meal to be judged by a panel.
+The celebrities must cook a faultless three-course meal for three judges from the WI.